OCA/website/website_parameterized_snippet/README.rst

 The final result of this will be dynamic parameters in your widgets.
-This would allow widgets to be defined as "Show the last 5 entries of this model"  or "Show all the data that has an attribute corrisponding to the selected attibute".
+This would allow widgets to be defined as "Show the last 5 entries of this model"  or "Show all the data that has an attribute corresponding to the selected attibute".
 Widgets therefore will display parameter-dependant (1,2, or n parameters) information, and most importantly keep it updated on every pageload.